jrheiner/web2frontend/README.md

 To install the required packages go to the 'FrontEnd' directory, open the terminal/console/bash, and type in `npm install`.

+To later run the E2E test also run 'webdriver-manager update' to download the binaries.
+(TODO check if this is needed)

 ## Development environment

 The development environment includes the Angular development server, where the app will automatically reload if you